Google Fi is just about everywhere you want to go, and it’s cheap too…

 Data costs $10 per gigabyte, but you’ll never pay for more than 6 gigabytes.
 If you go over, Google gives you up to 15 more, for no additional charge.
 Now what’s cool and innovative about your data usage, is that each month you only pay for what you use.
 If you use .9 gigabytes, you’ll pay $9, instead of $10.
 If you use 1.5 gigs, you’ll pay $15, rather than 20.
 It’s calculated down to the last .1, which can save lots of money versus other plans.
 The kicker here?
 Wherever you travel, nothing changes with your data charges.

 Google offers truly unlimited cloud photo storage for free, which is an additional money saver, considering Apple charges a small fortune for the privilege of saving photos on the web.
 We’ve used the Google Pixel and find it to be highly reliable, though many people are partial to Samsung Galaxy and Huawei P20.
-It’d be great to see Project Fi officially include both Galaxy and Huawei phones, even if they technically work anyway.
+It’d be great to see Google Fi officially include both Galaxy and Huawei phones, even if they technically work anyway.

-One fun aspect of Project Fi is that rather than spend money on marketing, the service allows users to save money on their bills by doing the marketing for them.
+One fun aspect of Google Fi is that rather than spend money on marketing, the service allows users to save money on their bills by doing the marketing for them.
 If you refer a friend to Project Fi, they receive $20 off their service, and you do too.
-You can receive an unlimited amount of referrals, which can make an already fantastic price even better.
+You can receive an unlimited amount of referrals, which can make an already fantastic service price even better.
 If you’d like to use our code, 4AY5E8 will take $20 off your bill, and we’ll of course enjoy our savings too.
 Thanks : ) This is a great way to bring fellow travel friends along for the ride.

 The most popular question: can I bring my number?
 Yes.
-You can easily transfer your number from virtually any phone service over to Project Fi, and if you cancel, you can bring it back with you to another company.
-The next most popular Google Project Fi question: do they have family plans?
+You can easily transfer your number from virtually any phone service over to Google Fi, and if you cancel, you can bring it back with you to another company.
+The next most popular Google Fi question: do they have family plans?
 Yes, you can create Group Plans.
 The first person is charged $20, and every other person in the group is $15.
 Everyone uses the same $10 per gig data, and for a group of two, you’re never charged for more than $100 for data (10 gigs), even if you use more.

 All photos taken using Google Pixel phone.